 - Simple to use

 - Can be worn all night after some getting used to.
-Be carefull if you feel pain though, this should not happen, so stop the treatment then and consult a doctor
+Be carefull if you experience pain though.
+This should not happen, so stop the treatment then and consult a doctor

 - The ankle is not being locked as much as with the night splint and is allowed to move

-- Diminishes pain in the heel and ankle after getting up
+- It prevents pain in the heel and ankle after getting up

-- Is a perfect addition to other treatments, like rest, shockwave therapy, exercises
+- It is a perfect addition to other treatments, like rest, shockwave therapy, exercises

 Some people feel some discomfort because of the toes being pulled up, sometimes even a slight numbness.
 This may just need some getting used to, but if the feeling persists or becomes really uncomfortable you should stop the treatment.
 Also, in this particular situation, using a night splint might be the better option.

 In some cases the Strassburg Sock should not be used, like in pregnancy, some skin-diseases, and some forms of diabetes.

 In this short video you can easily see how the Strassburg Sock should be applied:

 The Strassburg Sock is the first equilavent of a night splint as a sock, but in the mean time, more manufactorers have created heel spur or plantar fasciitis socks.
 These are often as good and sometimes a bit cheaper.
 To name a few, check out these brands: